 Keep your concentration

-During the test, pay no attention to your surrounding, because there is, really, nothing to it.
-Other candidates are as nervous as you, the invigilators have no interest in you and there is no reason to interact with anything other than your test papers.
-If you are the type of person who gets distracted by the sounds of loud pencil-writing, coughing and squeaky chairs, consider putting on some earplugs.
+During the IELTS test, pay no attention to your surroundings, because there is nothing there that can help you.
+Other candidates are as nervous as you, the invigilators have no interest in you, beyond making sure that you are not cheating, and there is no reason to interact with anything other than your test papers.
+If you are the type of person who gets distracted by the sounds of loud pencil-writing, coughing and squeaky chairs, consider putting in some earplugs.

-The IELTS test always follows a pattern and consists of a regular set of question types, meaning if you have to re-take the test, it is going to look familiar and everything will be predictable.
+The IELTS test always follows a pattern and consists of a regular set of question types, meaning if you have to retake the test, it is going to look familiar and everything will be more predictable.
 Didn’t do well enough?
-Don’t worry — you can try again anytime you want, and the next one will be much easier.
+Don’t worry — you can try again anytime you want, and the next one will seem easier.
 Remember: even Einstein had to re-sit his university entrance exam!